reigenatk/IMDB-Dataset/grading_files/DEVELOPMENT.md

 root node in order to find the relevant information.

 The next steps will be to implement our next algorithms which are going to involve the rating system somehow.

+Week of (4/25 to 5/1):

+We implemented a fully working version of Dijkstra's algorithm, meeting algorithm 2 of our project proposal.